Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

-The Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt foes at Hancock Whitney Stadium.
-South Alabama is a 12.5-point underdog.
-The point total is set at 53.
+Sun Belt rivals square off when the Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) on Saturday, October 2, 2021 at Hancock Whitney Stadium.
+Louisiana is favored by 12.5 points.
+The contest has a point total set at 53.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.